LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

-The camera calibration tool estimates the intrinsic and extrinsic parameters of a multiple camera-system with non-shared overlapping fields of view.
+The _multiple camera calibration_ tool estimates the intrinsic and extrinsic parameters of a multiple camera-system with the requirement that neighbouring cameras have overlapping fields of view.

-The image data is provided as a [ROS](https://www.ros.org) bag containing image streams for all cameras.
-The calibration routine will go through all images and select images using information theoretic measures in order to get a good estimate of the system parameters. (see [1](#jmaye))
+The image data is provided as a [ROS](https://www.ros.org) bag containing the image streams for all cameras.
+The calibration routine will go through all images and picks images based on information theoretic measures in order to get a good estimate of the system parameters. (see [1](#jmaye))

-Arbitrary combinations of projection and distortion model can be mixed in one calibration run.
-Have a look at [this page](supported-models) for a list of the supported camera and distortion models.
+Arbitrary combinations of projection and distortion model can be combined in one calibration run.
+Have a look at [Supported models](supported-models) page for a list of available models.

 ##How to use?